-The visit to the Los Azules project site, which we announced in a press release on November 1 2011, was agreed with Minera Andes and which was to be carried out in February of 2012, has unfortunately not occurred.
-The company suggests that delays in 2012 exploration season due to weather conditions and other logistic impediments have indefinitely postponed the agreed visit.
-As we had offered to withhold the publication of this report pending a site visit for confirmation, until this date, and with no further clarity that such a site visit will indeed occur in the immediate future, we have decided to move forward with publication as previously planned.
-We hope that McEwen Mining will maintain its commitment to address the issues we have published in this study, that it will cease publishing that there are no ice glaciers at the Los Azules site.
-We also hope that following this report, we are able to engage constructively with the company, conduct a site visit and verify the information presented herein.
+Due to this unfortunate change of attitude on the part of Minera Andes (McEwen Mining), and because the company is now clearly denying the obvious presence of ice glaciers at their project site, we have decided to move forward with publication as previously planned.
+We hope that McEwen Mining will maintain its commitment to address the impacts we have cited in this study, and that it will cease publishing that there are no ice glaciers at the Los Azules site which from the evidence provided here is clearly a false statement.
+We also hope that following this report, we are able to engage constructively with the company, and conduct a site visit to verify the information presented herein.
 We maintain a constructive disposition to engage with the company to address the conclusions we draw on the risks and impacts to rock glaciers and other ice resources protected by law, from our analysis of satellite images.

 This report as well as our inventory of rock glaciers has been prepared by CEDHA staff with the scientific contribution of Dr. Alexander Brenning, Department of Geography and Environmental Management University of Waterloo, Canada and Mateo Martini, Geologist and PhD Candidate of the Geology Department of the National University of Córdoba, Argentina.
-We would like to thank Dr. Brenning and Martini for their scientific contributions to this report, for their assistance in reviewing our glacier inventory, and for contributing to the analysis on the risks posed by Los Azules to glaciers in the project vicinity.
+We would like to thank Dr. Brenning and Martini for their scientific contributions to this report, for their assistance in reviewing our glacier inventory for the Los Azules project site, and for contributing to the analysis on the risks posed by Los Azules to glaciers in the project vicinity.
 We would like to stress that all of the opinions in this report belong primarily to CEDHA, as well as any errors in the present analysis and conclusions drawn.